codesandtags/dark-mode-extension/README.md

 ## Features

+- Supports the next following display modes:
-- Supports Dark Mode and Semi-Dark Mode.
+  - Dark Mode
+  - Sepia Mode
+  - Grayscale Mode

 ## How to Use